reHackable/awesome-reMarkable/README.md

   - `hideShowToolbar` - Hide the button for showing/hiding the toolbar.
   - `miniLightSleep` - Show a line of text at the bottom right corner instead of the light sleep banner.
 - [xovi-qmd-extensions (StarNumber12046)](https://github.com/StarNumber12046/xovi-qmd-extensions)
-  - `autoNewPage` - Removes the “New Page” button when swiping past end.
+  - `autoNewPage` - Removes the "New Page" button when swiping past end.
   - `clock` - Adds a sidebar clock.
   - `hideDocumentClose` - Removes document close button.
-  - `hideShowToolbar` - Hides the “Show Toolbar” button.
+  - `hideShowToolbar` - Hides the "Show Toolbar" button.
-  - `miniLightSleep` - Replaces light sleep banner with “Zzz…” text.
+  - `miniLightSleep` - Replaces light sleep banner with "Zzz…" text.
   - `pagesIndicator` - Displays page count in sidebar.
   - `quickSettingsClock` - Adds a clock to the quick settings menu.
   - `thickness` - Adds more pen thickness options.
-  - `uncompressCreate` - Expands “+” menu with separate folder/notebook/page options.
+  - `uncompressCreate` - Expands "+" menu with separate folder/notebook/page options.
 - [xovi-tripletap](https://github.com/rmitchellscott/xovi-tripletap) - Start xovi with a triple-press of the power button.